dotnet/csharplang/proposals/csharp-12.0/lambda-method-group-defaults.md

 ## Breaking change

-Currently, the inferred type of a method group is `Action` or `Func` so the following code compiles:
+Before C# 12, the inferred type of a method group is `Action` or `Func` so the following code compiles:
 ```csharp
 void WriteInt(int i = 0) {
   Console.Write(i);